boolean-uk/tdd-cohort-manager-challenge/domain-model.md

   studentId: Number
 - OUTPUTS:
   True -> Successfull
-  Null -> Student and/or cohort not found
+  Null -> Student not found

 removeStudentFromCohort(String, Number) -> Removes a student from a cohort or returns null if student and/or cohort is not found